All about cycling in the Netherlands

 The video ends in Hilversum with the world famous city hall building by architect Dudok.

-This post was first published on the blog ‘A view from the cycle path’ on Thursday, 27 October 2011
+This post, written by me, was first published on the blog ‘A view from the cycle path’ on Thursday, 27 October 2011

 The original 4 comments: